scmacdon/AWSTracker/CognitoDoc/Readme.md

 ## Create an Amazon Cognito User Pool

-To successfully secure a web application by using Amazon Cognito, create a User Pool in the AWS Management Console.
-In this example, create a User Pool named **spring-example**.
+Create a User Pool in the AWS Management Console named **spring-example**.
 Once the User Pool is successfully created, you see a confirmation message.

 ![AWS Tracking Application](images/pic5.png)

 1. Open the Amazon Cognito console at https://console.aws.amazon.com/cognito/home.

 2. Choose the **Manage User Pools** button.

 3. Choose the **Create a user pool** button.

 4. In the **Pool name** field, enter **spring-example**.

 5. Choose **Review Defaults**.

 6. Choose **Create Pool**.

 ## Define a client application within the User Pool

 Define the client application that can use the User Pool.
-This is an important step to ensure your web application can use the User Pool to secure a web application.

 1. Choose **App clients** from the menu on the left side.